jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Pricing/Billing-Rules.md

 Function     | Pay by Configuration |Pay by Monthly Package
 -------- | ---|----
-Renewal | Non-support|Non-support
+Renewal | Non-support|Support
 Release the instance at any time  | Supported|Non-support Adjust insaatance configuration     | Non-support|Non-support
 Associate Elastic IP     | Supported| Supported
-Attach Cloud Disk   | Supported, attach only when creating a container | Supported, attach only when creating a container Expand Cloud Disk Service     | Supported| Supported Convert billing mode     | Non-support|Non-support Create all specification instances     | Supported  | Supported Use the Cloud Monitoring for free     | Supported| Supported
+Attach Cloud Disk   | Supported, attach only when creating a container | Supported, attach only when creating a container Expand Cloud Disk Service     | Supported| Supported Convert billing mode |Support, with the billing method of pay by configuration converted to the billing method of monthly package    | Non-support
+Create all specification instances     | Supported  | Supported Use the Cloud Monitoring for free     | Supported| Supported